Growing Up Herbal

 I start practicing kriya yoga and meditation.
 As my body limitations lessened, I jumped on the plane and went to India.
 By exploring myself through yogic culture, I was able to grasp and implement so many fascinating things!
 My quest brought me to the incredible places I never knew existed.
 Defeating all odds, I was able to do things I never thought possible.

 Shortly after my first trip to India, I slowly but persistently started practicing Hatha Yoga.
 The effects of Yoga practices, in combination with the energy igniting food I crafted for myself, outdid all my expectations.
-Striving and reaching for the stars, I was able to go back to India for an advanced meditation program, which changed my life forever.
+Striving and reaching for the stars, I was able to go back to India for an advanced meditation program.

 I breathe, therefore I am

-Well, it’s been a while since my surgery, and I’m here to stay for a while.
+Well, I’m here to stay for a while.